Creating and Running a Nuxt.js Project with ServBay

 scoped

-Running in Development Mode with ServBay
+Running Development Mode in ServBay

-Start the Nuxt.js Development Server
+Launch the Nuxt.js Development Server

 8585

-(choose another free port if needed):bashcd /Applications/ServBay/www/servbay-nuxt-app npm run dev -- --port 8585 # Or with Yarn: yarn dev --port 8585 # Or with pnpm: pnpm run dev --port 8585
+bashcd /Applications/ServBay/www/servbay-nuxt-app npm run dev -- --port 8585 # Or use Yarn: yarn dev --port 8585 # Or pnpm: pnpm run dev --port 8585

 1